HidekiAI/myworld/README.md

 For the sake of having a word to describe the goals, I wull use the term "Action" to represet any actions, tasks, or events that was emitted by an entity such as player, NPC, enemies/monsters, objects (vehicles, horse, pot on a fireplace), etc.

-"Actions" should be 100% deterministic so that a time-window of recorded from [[T0...TN]] can be replayed for later training.
+"Actions" should be 100% deterministic so that a time-window of recorded from [[T0...TN]] can be replayed for later training (that will be total of N+1 actions).

 As a starter, I am thinking to just use RNN (Recurrent Neural Network) for the A.I.
 This is because it is relatively simple to implement, and it is also relatively easy to train.
 I am also thinking to use TensorFlow for the implementation (over Torch), as it is relatively easy to use, and it is also relatively easy to train in Rust.
 It's been suggested that I should also consider GNN (Graph Neural networks), or hybrid combination of RNN and GNN, either way, here are my initial thinking/design/goal: